Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 weight: 4
 ---

+## 2023.1.28
+Update Qt 6.5.0-beta2 packages (with QtOpcUa)
+Update Qt 6.2.4 static `full` builds with a workaround of {{% QtBug 102877 %}} .

+## 2023.1.23
+Update Qt 6.5.0-beta1 packages (without QtOpcUa)
+Update Qt 6.2.4 / Qt 6.4.2 with static `libgcc` on Windows.
+Previous version relies on the `libgcc` DLL.
+Affected versions are all cross built version and the static `full` builds.

+## 2023.1.8
+Update Qt 6.4.2 / Qt 5.15.8 packages.
+Update Qt 6.2.4 packages built with OpenSSL 3.0.7 with [the minor fix](https://www.openssl.org/news/secadv/20221213.txt).

+Qt 6 Linux hosted cross built packages has a problem where the host tool was not properly deployed.
+This time the package is rebuilt with fix.

 ## 2022.11.20
 Update all cross built package with CMake toolchain refactored.
 Currently it can automatically use the bundled host tool using bundled `qt-cmake` script.
 Qt 6.2.4 / 6.4.1, Android / WebAssembly packages are all updated.